LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 and the Special Characters `"`, `'`, `$`, `_`, `-`, `+`, `*`, `>`, `&`, `\`, `[`, and `]`.

 The Octet definitions used in the Base Syntax refer to the US-ASCII Character Set.
 If the source character set is not US-ASCII, then the appropriate corresponding character MUST be used in place of the US-ASCII equivalent used above.

 There is a different charset, called the execution charset, which is only used for generation of string literals.
-The execution charset shall contain all characters the Source Charset contains, and an Implementation-Defined Nul character.
+The execution charset shall contain all characters the Source Charset contains, and an Implementation-Defined Null character.

 ### §2.3 LCIR Compound Syntax